Below are key drivers of Baidu's value that present opportunities for upside or downside to the current Trefis price estimate for Baidu:

 Touted as the Google of China, Baidu is the number one Chinese language search provider and the most visited website in China.
 Baidu's main search operation provides search for websites, audio files, and images.

 Baidu offers a unique Chinese language search platform to both users and customers.
-This platform consists of its own websites as well as the Baidu Union, a network of third-party websites and software applications.
+This platform consists of its own websites and the Baidu Union - a network of third-party websites and software applications.
 By generating traffic from its users, Baidu is able to attract business customers that wish to advertise their products and services alongside Baidu's search results and on Baidu's web properties.

 Baidu makes the majority of its money from its search operations.
 Baidu's search advertising business is driven by two important factors that contribute to its significance:

 Baidu dominates the search advertising market in China, with an estimated market share of over 80% (by revenue).

 Though Qihoo 360 and Sogou have emerged as credible players in the desktop online search market, Baidu has gained dominance over the country's mobile search market.
 Baidu also competes with Bing and Google China in the domestic search market.

 Demand from online advertisers for keyword advertising on Baidu sites could continue to cause upward pressure on Baidu's Revenue per Search.